dog52841/lazy-write/backend/README.md

 2.  **Update `.env.local`:** In your local frontend code, open `src/.env.local` and set `VITE_API_URL` to your new Render URL.
 3.  **Deploy:** Push your updated frontend code to GitHub and deploy it on a service like Vercel or Netlify.

 **Congratulations!
-Your entire application is now deployed and running for free.**
+Your application is now deployed on a professional, high-performance, and cost-effective architecture.**